Music of Luxembourg: Folk, rock, pop

 There is a small but active metal music scene, with a handful of bands known to have played various European Metal festivals.
 Notable is the band Pronoian Made, the first to play gothic influenced metal in the country.

-Though formed in London and being labeled a British band, Placebo have close ties to Luxembourg, as two members went to school there.
+Though formed in London and being labeled a British band, Placebo have close ties to Luxembourg, as two members attended the American School of Luxembourg (now International School of Luxembourg).

 Hip Hop

-In 2002, hip hop group The Gentles (formerly known as: Gentle MC's) was formed in Petange and they performed lyrics in Luxemburgish, German, French and English.
-In 2003, released their debut single "Firwat" as campaign against drunk driving in Luxembourg and reached the local radio charts.
+In 2002, hip hop group The Gentles (formerly known as: Gentle MC's) was formed in Petange and they performed lyrics in Luxembourgish, German, French and English.
+In 2003, they released their debut single "Firwat" as a campaign against drunk driving in Luxembourg and reached the local radio charts.
 The song was also recorded in English, titled "Why", and released in 2004.

-The group's album Gentle Attitude released in 2005, additional with two singles "Empfäng der deen Toun?" and the French title "L'abandon de nos familles".
+The group's album Gentle Attitude was released in 2005, additional with two singles "Empfäng der deen Toun?" and the French title "L'abandon de nos familles".

 On 10 October 2018 rapper Turnup Tun (real name: Tun Tonnar) - son of musician Serge Tonnar - released his song "FCK LXB", a political statement against right-wing politics in Luxembourg (see Politics of Luxembourg).
-The song sparked controversy nationalwide and the rapper had to face court in March 2019, following complains by right-wing politicians.
-In the song, Turnup Tun takes aim at several politicians, including Fred Keup, Joe Thein and Tom Weidig, a former nominee for ADR (Alternative Democratic Reformparty) in the 2018 election in Luxembourg.
+The song sparked controversy national and the rapper had to face court in March 2019, following complains by right-wing politicians.
+In the song, Turnup Tun takes aim at several politicians, including Fred Keup, Joe Thein and Tom Weidig, a candidate for the ADR (Alternative Democratic Reformparty) in the 2018 election in Luxembourg who later became a member of the Chamber of Deputies.
 He also named Daniel Schmitz, an online personality known for his xenophobic statements.
-Keup, Thein and Schmitz pressed charges for slander and feeling personally offended by the song's lyrics, which goes: "Feck de Fred Keup (...)
-Feck de Joe Thein (...)
-Feck den Dan Schmitz" (translated: "Fuck Fred Keup (...)
+Keup, Thein and Schmitz pressed charges for slander and feeling personally offended by the song's lyrics, which goes: "Féck de Fred Keup (...)
+Féck de Joe Thein (...)
+Féck den Dan Schmitz" (translated: "Fuck Fred Keup (...)
 Fuck Joe Thein (...)
 Fuck Dan Schmitz").